 Send the form to the person who is handling the case.
 This is usually an official receiver (OR) to begin with.
-ORs are court officials who deal with bankruptcies and liquidations.
+Official receivers are court officials who deal with bankruptcies and liquidations.

-The OR may hand over the case to an insolvency practitioner (IP) - a lawyer or accountant who specialises in debt recovery.
-In a bankruptcy, the OR or IP is known as the ‘trustee’.
+The official receiver may hand over the case to an insolvency practitioner (IP) - a lawyer or accountant who specialises in debt recovery.
+In a bankruptcy, the official receiver or insolvency practitioner is known as the ‘trustee’.
 In a company liquidation, they’re known as the ‘liquidator’.

-If you don’t have the address of the OR or IP, find their details on either:
+If you don’t have the address of the official receiver or insolvency practitioner, find their details on either:

 - the Individual Insolvency Register if it’s an individual bankruptcy